 Two common arguments against mnemonics

 Most people who have tried mnemonics sing their praise, but not everyone.
-I generally think that mnemonics are very useful for learning Chinese, but I have not used mnemonics to learn most of the Chinese characters I know (see Don’t use mnemonics for everything), nor can I recall most of the mnemonics I have used.
+Mnemonics are especially useful for learning Chinese, but I still have not used mnemonics to learn most of the Chinese characters I know (see Don’t use mnemonics for everything), nor can I recall most of the mnemonics I have used.

 Here are the two most common arguments against mnemonics for learning a foreign language: